 When I set out to find a cooking class in the vibrant city of Rio de Janeiro, my curiosity led me to a menu that seemed to offer a number of dishes I was not familiar with.
 The promise of an introduction to a world of flavours I was yet to explore, drew me into booking a class with Cook in Rio.

 The class took place in a charming restaurant in the heart of the city.
-The restaurant was owned by our lovely host, Chef Simone, and her husband.
+Chef Simone, and her husband owned the restaurant.
 Chef Simone, was to be the guide through this culinary adventure.
 I was 15 minutes early, and to my delight, everything had already been meticulously set up.
-Tables were adorned with an array of fruit and vegetables, another with the necessary crockery for the evening and on another, an assortment of cooking utensils.
-In total there were five of us curious foodies, ready for a Brazillian cooking adventure for the evening.
+She had prepared two tables for the evening.
+She ardoned one of the tables with an array of fruit and vegetables.
+The other had crockery and an assortment of cooking utensils for the class.
+Five curious foodies attended, ready for a Brazillian cooking adventure for the evening.

 Chef Simone, was a true gem.
-She learnt everyone’s names and cracked jokes with us as she got to know us a little better, through the course of the evening.
+She learnt everyone’s names, cracked jokes with us and kept us engaged through the course of the evening.
 Her warm and bubbly personality put us all at ease.
-She shared anecdotes about the significance of food in Brazilian culture.
-As Bossa Nova music played in the background, the mesmerising fusion of samba and jazz music, Chef Simone and some of the students could not resist swaying to the rhythm of the beat between tasks.
+She shared many anecdotes to highlight the significance of food in Brazilian culture.
+Bossa Nova music, which the mesmerising fusion of samba and jazz music, filled the background.
+Chef Simone and some of the students could not resist swaying to the rhythm of the beat, between tasks.
 It was a true reminder of the ubiquitous presence of dance in Brazilian culture.
 Some of the famous dances include samba, carimbo and capoeira, amongst others.

 Our culinary journey began with a welcome toast, as we crafted our own Passion Fruit Caipirinhas.
-Surprisingly simple to make, these cocktails combined crushed ice, sugar, passion fruit, freshly squeezed lime juice and cachaça.
-This drink was a delightful start to our adventure and we had a chance to prepare a few more of these as the night progressed, ensuring our spirits remained high (pun intended).
+The drink was simple to make.
+It combined crushed ice, sugar, passion fruit, freshly squeezed lime juice and cachaça.
+With a toast, a delightful adventure was beggining.
+The drink was delicious and we had a chance to prepare a few more of these, as the night progressed.
+Ensuring our spirits remained high (pun intended).

-Our culinary voyage continued with the preparation of starters: grilled cheese topped with a guava paste, chilli and lime alongside Brazilian calabresa sausages flambeed with alcohol and dressed in a delectable sauce featuring red onion and fresh lime juice.
-Chef Simone revealed that while the dishes are enjoyed as starters, they also make popular bar snacks, when paired with with drinks.
+Our culinary adventure continued with the preparation of starters.
+We made grilled cheese topped with a guava paste, chilli and lime as well as Brazilian calabresa sausages flambeed with alcohol.
+One can enjoy these dishes as starters or they also make popular bar snacks, when paired with with drinks.
 We took it in turns to preparing different parts of the dish.
-Flambeing the sausages was the most exciting element, albeit with a dash of caution given the lively flames.
-As most of us had saved our appetites for the class, by the time the starters were ready, we could not wait to dig in and enjoyed the starters just before preparing another caipirinha each.
+Getting the sausages to flambee was the most exciting element, albeit with a dash of caution given the live flames.
+As we had saved our appetites for the class, as soon as the starters were ready, we dug into the mouthwatering dishes.
+After this, it was time to make another caipirinha.

-With our appetites whetted, we then continued to crafting the main course: Fish Moqueca, a beloved Brazillian fish stew bursting with flavours from peppers, tomatoes, onions, garlic, lime and coriander.
-It was paired with a fascinating dish called banana farofa which was made of caramelised onions, tapioca flour, salt and sliced banana.
-Chef Simone explained that recipes for these traditional dishes may vary slightly due to individual/family preferences.
+With our appetites whetted, we then continued to the main course.
+We made Fish Moqueca, a beloved Brazillian fish stew, bursting with flavours.
+It has peppers, tomatoes, onions, garlic, lime and coriander.
+We paired it with a dish called banana farofa, made with caramelised onions, tapioca flour, salt and sliced banana.
+Each family may have different preferences, resulting in variations in the traditional dishes.

-Chef Simone expressed the diversity of Brazilian food, which is not only influenced by regional ingredients, but also by the varied cultural backgrounds of its people.
+The diversity landscapes and geography results in the regional differences in ingredients.
+Coupled with the diverse cultural backgrounds of Brazilian people results in diversity of the food.
 Brazilian cuisine truly reflects the fusion of culinary traditions from around the globe.
-This rang true, based on the food tour I had previously gone on and delving into a book that emphasised the immense variety awaiting those who explore Brazilian gastronomy.
+This rang true based on the food tour I went to the previous day and a book I read that emphasised the immense variety awaiting those who explore Brazilian gastronomy.

-As the evening drew to a close, we indulged in our final creation: brigadeiros, a simple yet irresistibly delicious dessert crafted from butter, condensed milk, cocoa, and topped with chocolate sprinkles.
+The final creation for desert, it was brigadeiros.
+These are a simple delicious dessert made from butter, condensed milk, cocoa, and topped with chocolate sprinkles.

 The menu for the night encompassed a delightful array of culinary experiences: